weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/using-catalogs.md

 _Note that the Prerequisites field is not yet processed, we are working on it!_

-## Adding a profile from the catalog
+## Installing a profile from the catalog

-To add a profile from the catalog we provide a positional argument after all other flags in the format of `<catalog name>/<profile name>`.
+To install a profile from the catalog we provide a positional argument after all other flags in the format of `<catalog name>/<profile name>`.

 ```bash